CU-CSCI3308-Fall2023/VentureVibes/README.md

 ## How to run the tests:

-docker compose up, the tests will then show within the terminal.
+Type docker compose up into the terminal.
+The tests will then show within the terminal.

 --------------------------------------------------------------------------